-This day is easy walking with a long up hill at the start, however it is easy going all day – except on the eyes.
+This day is easy walking with a long uphill hike at the start, however, it is easy going all day – except on the eyes.

 Both routes follow the same path out of Leon until just after La Virgen del Camino.
 The point at which the routes part is unmissable due to the graffiti on the path pointing and encouraging you to different destinations for this day, one heading south for a time, the other west.

-Within Trobajo there is a unremarkable parish church dedicated to St John the Baptist, however inside there is a Statue of St James as the Moor slayer.
-On the out skirts of the town there is a stone cross on a small hill which affords great views back down over Leon.
+Within Trobajo there is an unremarkable parish church dedicated to St John the Baptist, however inside there is a Statue of St James as the Moor slayer.
+On the outskirts of the town, there is a stone cross on a small hill which affords great views back down over Leon.